DevKiyoshit/DevKiyoshit/README.md

 - 👋 Hi, I’m @DevKiyoshit
 - 👀 I’m interested in ...
-AI
+AI, Natural Language Processing and Big Data
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... python, HTML, CSS, JS, Branding, Digital Marketing, UI design
 - 💞️ I’m looking to collaborate on ...
+Everything that can help people make their lifes easier
 - 📫 How to reach me ...

 <!---